 10 Top Tips for Tonal Beauty

-The following article was originally published in Piano Professional magazine, which is an EPTA UK (European Piano Teachers Association) publication, and it appeared in the most recent edition; Issue 37.
-You can read the original article by clicking on the link at the bottom of the page, and I have compiled a list of ten…
+The following article was originally published in Piano Professional magazine.
+This is an EPTA UK (European Piano Teachers Association) publication.
+It appeared in the most recent edition, Issue 37.
+You can read the original article by clicking on the link at the bottom of the page.
+I have compiled a list of ten top tips…

 Words and Music with Lucy Parham and Friends

-British concert pianist Lucy Parham came to prominence when she won the piano final of the BBC Young Musician of the Year in 1984, and has since played with many of the world’s finest orchestras and conductors.
+British concert pianist Lucy Parham came to prominence when she won the piano final of the BBC Young Musician of the Year in 1984.
+She has since played with many of the world’s finest orchestras and conductors.
 More recently, she has become synonymous with performances of Words and Music.
-Lucy teams up with eminent actors, and themes…
+Lucy teams up with eminent actors and…

 Pascal Rogé in conversation with Melanie Spanswick

 The thirty-first Classical Conversation in my series features French concert pianist Pascal Rogé.
-We met earlier this month at Jaques Samuel Pianos in London to chat all about his life and work.
-In 1962, at the age of 11, Pascal Rogé was admitted to the Paris Conservatoire, having previously studied with his mother.
-By the age…
+We met at Jaques Samuel Pianos in London to chat all about his life and work.
+Find out more about Pascal, here.
+Here’s the transcript for those who prefer to read interviews: MELANIE SPANSWICK: French concert pianist Pascal Rogé came to prominence in…

 Sonya’s Lullaby Op.
 16 by Oliver Knussen

 I was introduced to Oliver Knussen’s music as a young student.
 Playing unusual, less familiar repertoire was always an interesting discovery.
-Oliver Knussen was born in Glasgow in 1952.
-His father was the principal double bass player in the London Symphony Orchestra, with whom he made his debut in April 1968 conducting his First Symphony in London…
+Oliver Knussen was born in Glasgow in 1952 (and he sadly died in July 2018).
+His father was the principal double bass player in the London Symphony Orchestra with whom he made his debut in…

 10 Top Tips for Successful Piano Practice in 2014